- Last Updated on Tuesday, 11 September 2012 12:49 11 September 2012

 - Published on Tuesday, 11 September 2012 12:47 11 September 2012

-- Written by Tyler Own Hendricks
+- Contributed by Tyler Own Hendricks Tyler Own Hendricks

 Chris Antal is Director of Field Education and Director of Interfaith Relations at Unification Theological Seminary, Barrytown.
 He was recently sworn in to the Army Chaplain corps as a second lieutenant, the first UTS graduate to have accomplished this.
 In this interview, conducted by Tyler Hendricks on December 4, 2008, Chris shares insights into the emerging interfaith dimensions of military chaplaincy and the relevance of this to UTS.

 Chris, congratulations on your achievement.
 Tell me, what does it mean to be a military chaplain?
 What do you do with this position?

 Military chaplains provide religious support to soldiers and their families and share their burden.
 I have been assigned to the 104th Military Police unit, a National Guard unit based in Kingston, NY.
 We provide pastoral care and counseling to National Guard members, marriage enrichment workshops, we train and drill with troops preparing for deployment.
 Chaplains are leading the work of re-integrating returning soldiers from Iraq and Afghanistan; that is the main work being done on the ground here.